crowecawcaw/aws-docs-history/README.md

 ## Architecture Components
 - **Crawler**
   - Responsible for downloading the target AWS documentation pages.
-  - Accepts a configuration file (list of URLs, services, or sitemaps) to allow new sources to be added without code changes.
+  - Accepts CLI flags for start URLs and allowed path prefixes so additional services can be added without modifying the code.
   - Outputs raw HTML (or intermediate JSON) to a staging directory for conversion.
 - **Markdown Conversion Utility**